-For more than 150 years, Maine has been known to sportsmen for its reliable, varied and superb hunting.
-Hunters can chase whitetail deer or black bear, wild turkey and other upland game birds, or even the legendary moose.
+For more than 150 years, Maine has been known to outdoor enthusiasts for its reliable, varied and superb hunting.
+Hunters can chase whitetail deer, black bear, or wild turkey and other upland game birds, or even the legendary moose.
 They seek them in the wildest state in the northeast with one of the last significant tracts of wilderness in the lower 48.
 Thick stands of forest and tens of thousands of acres of unpopulated terrain offer plenty of cover for some of the most desirable game on any hunter’s checklist.

-But when it comes to finding the game, successful sports have long been led into the wild by Registered Maine Guides.
+When it comes to finding the game, successful hunters have long been led into the wild by Registered Maine Guides.
 These icons of the woods were first registered by the State of Maine in 1897 and are chosen for their skills and experience.

 Find your guide with the Maine Professional Guides Association or at the Maine Wilderness Guides Organization.
 Check with Maine’s Department of Inland Fisheries and Wildlife for more hunting information and regulations.

 - Make sure you have a valid license and that you understand the regulations

 For more info on how to enjoy the outdoors responsibly, visit our Look Out for ME page.